tidalcycles/pulsar-tidalcycles/README.md

 ### Osc Eval
 It's possibile to evaluate tidal code from OSC messages.

-For the first argument three values are considered:
-1. line (evaluate single line)
-2. multi_line (evaluate code block)
-3. whole_editor (evaluate all the editor)

-A second, optional parameter is supported, if valued, the cursor will be moved on the row indicated by the parameter.

 #### Port
 The atom plugin is listening on this specified port for incoming osc messages.
 * Default Port: 3333